tjko/brickpico/README.md

 ## Where can I get one?
 Initially BrickPico is only available as a DIY kit.
 For places to buy kits, check discussions: [Where to Buy BrickPico](https://github.com/tjko/brickpico/discussions/5)

+(Instructions for building the kit can be found at: [BrickPico Wiki](https://github.com/tjko/brickpico/wiki)

 ### DIY Option